odb/shml/README.md

 clistrap
 ========

-Clistrap is a command-line interface framework for faster and easier shell script development.
+Clistrap is a command-line interface style framework for faster and easier shell script development.